dohomi/flux_galleria/Documentation/TyposcriptReference.rst

 .. _list of options: http://galleria.io/docs/options/#list-of-options

 .. figure:: Images/Typoscript_Example.png
-:width: 500px
 	:alt: Typoscript example

 	Example of some Galleria options

 	You can predefine the options of the Galleria through typoscript constants.

 .. figure:: Images/Flexform_Example.png
-:width: 500px
 	:alt: Flexform options

 	Example of flexform options for each gallery content element

 	Overwrite the constants and current behaviour from each gallery content element through flexform values.

 FAQ
 ====